Emil Botta

 After the inauguration of the Romanian communist regime in 1947–1948, and throughout the 1950s, Botta came to be relied upon by the new socialist-realist establishment, appearing in numerous stagings of Russian and Soviet plays.
 Though he received national accolades for this work, he was effectively banned from publishing his poetry, which was entirely incompatible with the new aesthetic standards; he also led an ascetic and increasingly lonely existence.
 The de-Stalinization process which began in the late 1950s saw him taking on more diverse roles: on the TNB stage, he was beloved as Crazy Ion in Ion Luca Caragiale's Năpasta; in his film career, he became a favorite actor of Ion Popescu-Gopo, beginning with a celebrated cameo in A Bomb Was Stolen.
-In the relaxed political climate, Botta was also rediscovered as a writer, and had his work reedited; he also began writing new poems.
+In the relaxed political climate, Botta was also rediscovered as a writer, and had his work reedited; he then began writing new poems.
 He became sought after as a voice actor, and earned additional exposure for his work with Lucian Pintilie on The Reenactment—which mounted a direct challenge to the communist regime's official tenets.
 In the 1970s, Botta's health declined sharply, something which his friends attributed to his years of wanton physical consumption.
 He died of heart disease at a hospital in Bucharest, shortly before his 66th birthday.